 DDM manages its operations in a number of countries.
-The business, including transactions between DDM companies, is operated according to DDM's understanding or interpretation of current tax laws, tax treaties and other tax law stipulations and in accordance with DDM's understanding and interpretation of the requirements of the tax authorities concerned.
-However, there is a risk that DDM's understanding or interpretation of the regulations of the above-mentioned laws, treaties and other regulations is not correct in every aspect.
-There is a risk that the tax authorities of the countries concerned will make assessments and take decisions that deviate from DDM's understanding or interpretation of the above-mentioned laws, treaties and other regulations.
+There is a risk that DDM's understanding or interpretation of current tax laws, tax treaties, other tax law stipulations and interpretation of the requirements of the tax authorities concerned when conducting its business or when carrying through transactions between the DDM's companies, is not correct.
+Further, there is a risk that the tax authorities of the countries concerned will make assessments and take decisions that deviate from DDM's understanding or interpretation of the abovementioned laws, treaties and other regulations.
 DDM's tax position both for previous years and the present year may change as a result of the decisions of the tax authorities concerned or as a result of changed laws, treaties and other regulations.
 Such decisions or changes, possibly retroactive, could have a material adverse effect on DDM's business, results of operations or financial condition.